 In pre-Civil War Bloomington the functions of architect and builder were not clearly distinct.
-Yet, a number of men calling themselves architects were working in the city at that time and it is possible with a fair degree of certainty to assign some individual buildings to a particular designer.
+Yet, a number of men calling themselves architects were working in the city at that time and it is possible with a fair degree of certainty to assign some individual buildings HAS Form 10-900-8 or NPS use rečelved date entered to a particular designer.
 The most prominent of these early Bloomington architects was Rudolph Richter; two surviving structures in the district can be attributed to Richter.